JorianWoltjer/graphiql-always/README.md

 Sometimes GraphQL APIs also don't allow introspection, but using tools like [clairvoyance](https://github.com/nikitastupin/clairvoyance) you can brute-force some of the fields.
 With this tool you can also import the results of these tools by simply selecting a file to take the introspection from.

-This application is running on Heroku over at <https://j0r1an-graphiql-explorer.herokuapp.com/>
+This application is running on Vercel over at <https://graphiql-explorer-delta.vercel.app/>

 ## Setup Browser